victorcastro/docs/docs/whatsapp/whatsapp-introduction.md

 >
 > We recently added support for a EU server.
 We are currently working to add a production server in Asia, so stay tuned!

 The following WhatsApp URLs can be used by the WhatsApp API.
-We have servers in the US and EU.
+We have servers in the US and the EU.
+Link related to the region in which the Sender ID has been provisioned should be used.
+Note, those URLs cannot be used interchangeably.

 | Server        |  URL                                   |